Solera

-Solera is a process for aging liquids such as wine, beer, vinegar, and brandy, by fractional blending in such a way that the finished product is a mixture of ages, with the average age gradually increasing as the process continues over many years.
+Solera is a process for aging liquids, such as wine, beer, vinegar and brandy, by fractional blending, so that the finished product is a mixture of ages, with the average age gradually increasing as the process continues over many years.
 The purpose of this labor-intensive process is the maintenance of a reliable style and quality of the beverage over time.

-Solera means 'on the ground' in Spanish, and it refers to the lower level of the set of barrels or other containers used in the process; the liquid is traditionally transferred from barrel to barrel, top to bottom, the oldest mixtures being in the barrel right "on the ground".
-The containers in today's process are not necessarily stacked physically in this way but merely carefully labeled.
+Solera means "on the ground" in Spanish, and refers to the lower level of the set of barrels or other containers used in the process.
+The liquid is traditionally transferred from barrel to barrel, top to bottom, with the oldest mixtures being in the barrel right "on the ground".
+Nowadays, the containers are not necessarily stacked physically in this way but merely carefully labeled.

 Products which are often solera aged include Sherry, Madeira, Lillet, Marsala, Mavrodafni, Muscat, and Muscadelle wines; balsamic vinegar, Commandaria, some vins doux naturels, and sherry vinegars; Brandy de Jerez; beer; rums; and whiskies.
-Since the origin of this process is the Iberian peninsula, most of the traditional terminology is in Spanish and Portuguese.
+Since the origin of the process is the Iberian Peninsula, most of the traditional terminology is in Spanish and Portuguese.